react-navigation/rfcs/0000-event-system.md

 When an animated transition begins, the index/routes change, and isNavigating is toggled to true.
 If it does not switch to true, the navigation happens immediately without animation.

-There will be a new navigation event for navigation completion: 'CompleteNavigation', which toggles the boolean to false.
+There will be a new navigation event for navigation completion: 'CompleteNavigation', which toggles the `isNavigating` boolean to false.

-This augmented state and new completion action is useful for navigators to provide focus events on this changing state.
+This augmented state and new completion action is useful for navigators to provide the correct focus/blur events to children.

 # Drawbacks